DevSilv/DevSilv-gesp/README.md

 3. it analyses the content looking for speeches. currently, in the context of this utility, a speech is defined as a pieces of text within a specified pair of characters called _syntactic speech markers_. examples of syntactic speech markers are `""` or `«»` (each character of each pair is one _marker_). a pair of markers contains one opening and one closing marker. the utility also gets small pieces of text before and after the speech, and the whole result piece of text is called _extended speech_.

-4. for each found extended speech, it checks whether it contains any word from a specific list of set of words. each set is called one _semantic speech marker_. the set may contain one or many elements. examples of a semantic speech marker are "says" (one marker, one word) or "have said" (one marker, two words). semantics speech markers may come not only from the English language; see the "current supported semantic speech markers" section below.
+4. for each found extended speech, it checks whether it contains any word from a specific list of set of words. each set is called one _semantic speech marker_. the set may contain one or many elements. examples of a semantic speech marker are "says" (one marker, and one word) or "have said" (one marker, but two words). semantics speech markers may come not only from the English language; see the "current supported semantic speech markers" section below.

 5. all the extended speeches that contain any semantic speech marker are written to the output.